Skip to content

 Summary

 Requests drive placement.
-Limits enforce runtime caps.
+Limits enforce runtime caps (throttling for CPU, OOM kill for memory).
 Correct values improve stability, cost efficiency, and autoscaling quality.